chbe3890project/3-DPrintingCornealOrganoids/cells.md

 5. Dissociate cells and transfer to new plate coated with laminin and collagen IV
    1. Change media to CnT-30, replace evey other day until confluency

+**Bioplotting Workflow**

+In brief, differentiated corneal endothelial cells are deposited on 12-well Transwell filters coated with Matrigel.
+The endothelium should be incubated for 2 days at 37 °C to allow the formation of a confluent monolayer.
+The first printed layer, comprising dispersed differentiated corneal keratinocytes, is deposited onto the endothelial monolayer.
+Corneal keratinocytes have been shown to organize into a stromal layer by directed self-assembly.
+Once the gel is cured, the acellular hydrogel support layer is printed.
+Finally, the differentiated epithelial cells are deposited on the hydrogel support.

 ## Validation using viability and activity assays